varymicus/magical-realm/README.txt

 - The cost of an option is indicated by the bold number to the immediate left of the "Purchase"/"Refund" button.
 - You can hide or show a section by clicking on the title.
 - The generated summary will appear at the bottom of your screen, so you will need to scroll down to see it.
-- You cannot revoke a choice you have rolled for.
+- You cannot revoke a complication you have rolled for.

 --REQUIREMENTS--
 A modern browser is recommended.